Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Experiments

 So far, we have presented convincing evidence that NPTs (sometimes strongly) depend on attention between datapoints.
 However, we do not know what kind of interactions are learned in practice on real data~(\textbf{Q4}).
 As an initial step towards understanding this, we now present two experiments investigating \emph{to which} other datapoints NPT attends.

-\looseness=-1 \textbf{Qualitative Evidence.} \Cref{fig:protein_real_data} shows an attention map for attention between datapoints (ABD) of NPT on a batch of the Protein regression dataset.
-We sort the input data with respect to their feature space distance such that similar datapoints are now close to each other.
+\textbf{Qualitative Evidence.} \Cref{fig:protein_real_data} shows an attention map for attention between datapoints (ABD) of NPT on a batch of the Protein regression dataset.
+We sort the input data with respect to their input space distance such that similar datapoints are now close to each other.
 The diagonal pattern in \cref{fig:protein_real_data} indicates that NPT attends more strongly to datapoints that are similar in feature space. \Cref{appendix:attention_maps_real_data} discusses this further and gives additional attention maps.

 \textbf{Quantitative Evidence.} Seeking a quantitative measure for this hypothesis, the \emph{data deletion} experiment repeats the following procedure for all test set points: iteratively delete other datapoints from the input if they do not significantly affect the prediction.
 We stop if less than $\num{2}\%$ of the original datapoints remain, or if the total change in prediction for the target (relative to the original prediction with all data) exceeds $\num{10}\%$.
-We investigate the average feature space distances between the test point and the \emph{kept} datapoints, as well as the distances between the test point and the \emph{deleted} datapoints.
+We investigate the average input feature space distances between the test point and the \emph{kept} datapoints, as well as the distances between the test point and the \emph{deleted} datapoints. ``Input features'' here refer to all attributes of the input datapoints that are not labels.

 We find that kept datapoints have a significantly lower average feature space distance to the test point than those deleted.
-This indicates that two datapoints $i, i'$ that are similar in feature space, such that $\sum_{j<d} (X_{i, j} - X_{i^\prime, j})^2$ is low, have a larger effect on the predictions of one another.
+This indicates that two datapoints $i, i'$ that are similar in input feature space, such that $\sum_{j<d} (X_{i, j} - X_{i^\prime, j})^2$ is low, have a larger effect on the predictions of one another.
 A Wilcoxon signed-rank test is significant at $\smash{p\approx 8.77\cdot 10^{-130}}$.
 We give full details on this in \cref{appendix:sample_deletion_experiments}.

 Both experiments support the hypothesis that NPTs rely on similar datapoints for prediction in real data settings.
 One possible explanation is that similar datapoints might have different realizations of observation noise which NPTs could learn to average out.
 Altogether, we conclude that NPTs can and do learn representations which rely on interactions between datapoints for prediction.